infinera/terraform-xr-network/use_cases/network_cleanup_device/README.md

-# Terraform XR Network Cleanup Device
+# Use Case: Terraform XR Network Cleanup Device
-This module shall handle the situation when one or more devices in a constellation device are removed.
+This Use Case shall handle the situation when one or more devices in a constellation device are removed.
 This will  remove all resources which parent device is nolonger a members of the constellation network.

 ## How to
 The procedure to replace one device by another device shall involve two steps